Thomas Cronin

 President of the Western Political Science Association and the APSA's Presidency Research Group.

-He own several awards for outstanding teaching, advising and research.
+He won several awards for outstanding teaching, advising and research.
 He has been awarded three honorary Ph.D. degrees by Marietta College, Franklin College and Whitman College.

 Academic career

 Cronin held an assistant professorship at the University of North Carolina from 1967 to 1970.
 From 1979 to 1993, he held an endowed chair at Colorado College.
 He was a member of the faculty and in 1991, was the acting president of the college.
 He took a visiting professorship at Princeton University in 1985 and 1986.
 From 1993 to 2005 Cronin served as President of Whitman College in Walla Walla, Washington.